Today we’re going to talk about the shelf life, storage, and spoilage of almonds.

 How Long Do Almonds Last?

-The United States Department of Agriculture (USDA) says that you can store:
+For instance, the United States Department of Agriculture says that you can store:

 - in-shell almonds for 20 months at 0 °C (32 °F), 16 months at 10 °C (50 °F), and eight months at 20 °C (68 °F)